wassermanlab/MANTA2/jaspar2remap/README.md

 * `gzip`, `tr`, `awk` and `sed`
 * `R` statistical environment (>3.0)

-## Requirements
- As software dependencies, the system should have support for .
-It should have the .
-The base packages should suffice.

 ## Configuration
 Set the paths below for data processing.
 The scripts will produce output at most of the steps listed below. **Important**: ensure that the **genome file** comes from the `hg38` human genome assembly.